sandialabs/spack-manager/docs/user_profiles/developers/developer_spack_minimum.md

 ## Querying the Spack commands

 The first item in this list is also arguably the most important.
 A large array of questions about Spack can be answered by simply using the `-h` or `--help` flags for the commands.
-Every single Spack command has this feature and this will print a short description of the what the command does along with all the options the command takes.
+Every Spack command has this feature and this will print a short description of the what the command does along with all the options the command takes.
 For example:
 ```